Header Banner

-How To: Turn a guitar into a ukulele (with a capo)
+How to Turn a guitar into a ukulele (with a capo)

 This is a short video describing where to place a capo on a standard tuned guitar to make it playable in the same positions and notes as a ukulele.